 Applying to the USCIS

 With a temporary labor certification in hand, the employer can now petition the USCIS for H-2B visas for the workers.
 The USCIS requires the employer to once again show a temporary need.
 Also, the USCIS requires the employer to prove that the prospective employees are from one of the 68 approved H-2B countries.
 To get on the H-2B visa list, the countries have to show that its workers return home after the H-2B visa employment in the United States.

 Besides showing that the prospective employees are from an approved country, the employer must submit when the USCIS has H-2B visas available.
 Only 65,000 H-2B visas are available each federal fiscal year.
 USCIS allocates 50% of the visas for employment starting in the first part of the year.
 The other 50% are for employment starting in the second half of the year.
-If you meet these requirements, USCIS should approve the petition and notify the consulate where your workers live so that they may apply for the H-2B visas.
+If you meet these requirements, USCIS should approve the petition.
+USCIS also notifies the consulate where your workers live so that they may apply for the H-2B visas.
 With an H-2B visa in hand, CBP will admit them to the United States to start work for you.

 How We Can Help

-If you have a temporary need that fits into one of the four categories we describe, we can assist you in preparing to file an H-2B visa petition.
+Do you have a temporary need that fits into one of the four categories described above?
+If so, we can assist you in preparing to file an H-2B visa petition.
 Often employers are unaware of how slowly DOL and USCIS work on these petitions.
-We recommend starting H-2B visa process at least six months before the employer’s date of need.
+We therefore recommend starting H-2B visa process at least six months before the employer’s date of need.
 Please contact us for your H-2B visa help.